rbogle/backstage-on-aws/README.md

 This project uses [CDK](https://docs.aws.amazon.com/cdk/latest/guide/home.html) to deploy a containerized version of backstage along with the required infrastructure in AWS, to host your own [Backstage](https://backstage.io) service.

 It deploys the container into an ECS Fargate cluster and uses an Aurora postgres db for persistence, and puts those behind a application load balancer with a custom domain name.
+Finally it builds a codepipeline/codebuild project which will build a new image from commit to second github repo where your backstage app code resides, and then deploys the new image to the ECS cluster.

+Once this cdk stack is deployed, you only need to update your backstage code to update the current running application.

 > Warning!
 Deploying this into your AWS account will incur costs!